-The University Lowbrow Astronomers invite all Lowbrow members and guests from the general public to scheduled Open Houses.
+The University Lowbrow Astronomers invite all Lowbrow members and guests from the general public to scheduled Open Houses, where you can view the stars, planets, and other celestial wonders through the club's 24" and club members' telescopes.
 All Lowbrows and guests by their attendance imply their consent to abide by the following Guidelines.
 Any Lowbrow or guest who violates any guideline will be asked to leave.
+Take a look at our flyer.

 LOWBROW MEMBERS!!!
 Lowbrow members are required to exemplify these Guidelines!